RachNovo/Doodle-Dash/README.md

 ## Overview

-Hello!
 This is an interview take home assignment completed by [RachNovo](https://github.com/RachNovo).
 I have built a production quality Node.js application that integrates with Meta's API to get basic user information.

 ## Requirements
 - [x] Request data every 2 seconds